Quick Page Navigation (Tap to Expand)

 How can advertise this trip in my homeschool network, school, or local community?

-You can share this program page digitally through an email list or contact our Creative Director Charlotte at charlotte@evidence4faith.org to receive flyers to distribute and hang up.
-Beneath this FAQ are also posters you can download and print to post in your local community or church.
+You can share this program page digitally through an email list, or contact our Business Manager Julia Shoppach at julia@evidence4faith.org to receive flyers to distribute.